 Go Cleanse doesn’t offer much information about the ingredients on the official website.
 We found no clinical support for claims the supplement boosts metabolism or increases energy.
 At DietSpotlight, it’s the science that often tells us if a product is worth a try.
 In this case, no research means we can’t give this one the green light.

+So, what did we find as we scoured this one top to bottom?
 Our look into Go Cleanse left us with a firm conclusion.
-We like that the supplement is developed by a company with many years in the business and there are customers who report seeing good results, but we can’t recommend a product that costs far more than the competition and comes with risk of side effects, as reported by users.
+We like that the supplement is developed by a company with many years in the business and there are customers who report seeing good results, but we have reservations about a product that costs far more than the competition and comes with risk of side effects, as reported by users.
 We’re also concerned that some distributors are selling Isagenix shakes as Go Cleanse.

-If this is your time to lose weight, we suggest going with a product with scientifically proven ingredients, an affordable price and a dedicated customer service team.
+If this is your time to lose weight, we suggest going with a product with scientifically proven ingredients, an affordable price and no reported side effects.

-Among the best supplements we’ve found in 2015 is Leptigen.
-The formula has four ingredients, all with clinical support that shows it helps speed up weight loss and improves fat loss.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+The formula has four ingredients, all with clinical support that shows they help speed up weight-loss and improve fat loss.
 We didn’t find mention of any harmful side effects and users are quick to report some amazing results.